tytydraco/yessleep/out/The_Stars_Are_Disappearing_and_I_Know_Why_Part_1.md

 [Part 1](https://www.reddit.com/r/nosleep/comments/1husn01/the_stars_are_disappearing_and_i_know_why_part_1/) | [Part 2](https://www.reddit.com/r/nosleep/comments/1hvllie/the_stars_are_disappearing_and_i_know_why_part_2/)

 The night sky was clear above the McPherson Observatory, a canopy of stars stretching infinitely across the darkness.
 But I no longer found comfort in the familiar constellations.
-My name is Dr. Timothy Cole, senior astronomer, and I once considered myself lucky to spend my life peering into the mysteries of the cosmos.
+My name is Tim, and I'm a senior astronomer — and I once considered myself lucky to spend my life peering into the mysteries of the cosmos.
 But that was before I found it — the thing that waits in the void, consuming all light, all hope.

 I record this log not for posterity, but as a warning.
 If you hear it, then what we found is no longer confined to the darkness between the stars.
 It has found its way here, and you must understand what that means.

 We thought we were prepared.
 We thought the James Webb Space Telescope would expand our horizons, show us new worlds, and perhaps — just perhaps — offer a glimpse into the existence of other sentient life.
 I believed in those possibilities more than anyone.
 For decades, I’ve spent countless nights at the observatory, meticulously collecting data, hungrily analyzing the secrets each star held.

 And then, three weeks ago, we aimed the JWST at a distant point in the galaxy — a star labeled HD 1284.
 At first, it seemed unremarkable, just another pinprick of light hanging in the vast expanse.
-That is, until Sarah Brighton, my assistant, noticed something odd in the data.
+That is, until Sarah, my assistant, noticed something odd in the data.

 “Sir,” she had said, voice tight with an edge of excitement, “there’s... an anomaly.”